 - Jerkass: Noah's dad, Dr. Pedulla, Ricky, and Marisa.

 - Karma Houdini: Subverted.
 Noah does get caught by the police with the cocaine and diamonds stolen from his father's store, but they just take those and leave him behind without taking him into custody.
-Then played straight he apparently simply gets away with wrecking the Pedulla's minivan.
+Then played straight when he apparently simply gets away with wrecking the Pedulla's minivan.

 - Same goes for Rodrigo after destroying TWO bathrooms.

-- Marisa suffers very little personal payback for dragging Noah into a life threatening situation, callously trying to abandon the kids to save her own skin and just being a general Jerkass.
+- Marisa suffers very little personal payback for dragging Noah into a life-threatening situation, callously trying to abandon the kids to save her own skin and just being a general Jerkass.
 She does get dumped by Noah but even that is one of the most sensitive dumpings in movie history - Noah even gives her a lift home!

-- Single Issue Psychology: Slater's mental problems are apparently all the result of repressing his homosexuality.
+- Single-Issue Psychology: Slater's mental problems are apparently all the result of repressing his homosexuality.